MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec:formulation}, we specify the metrics for evaluation.
-In Section \ref{sec:reduction}, we propose level-wise quantization and multi-grid based preconditioning to improve the quality of error-controlled lossy compression.
-In Section \ref{sec:optimization}, we introduce the sets of optimization techniques applied to the framework.
-In Section \ref{sec:evaluation}, we evaluate our method using real-world simulation data from scientific applications.
-Finally, we discuss the related works in Section \ref{sec:related} and conclude our work in Section \ref{sec:conclusion}.
+In Section~\ref{sec:background}, we summarize the main operations of MGARD.
+In Section~\ref{sec:formulation}, we specify the metrics for evaluation.
+In Section~\ref{sec:reduction}, we propose level-wise quantization and adaptive decomposition to improve the quality of error-bounded lossy compression.
+In Section~\ref{sec:optimization}, we introduce a set of optimization techniques applied to our implementation.
+In Section~\ref{sec:evaluation}, we evaluate our method using real-world simulation data from scientific applications.
+Finally, we discuss related work in Section~\ref{sec:related} and conclude with a vision for future work in Section~\ref{sec:conclusion}.